Last updated: 13 December 2022

-MRA will ask if you want to add the route to the beginning or the end of the route on screen.
+MRA will ask if you want to add the route to the beginning or the end of the route on the screen.
 In our case, we want to add it to the end of the first route.

-Select End in the dropdown menu, and hit Merge.
+Select End in the drop-down menu, and hit Merge.

 As you can see, Waypoints 1-50 still make up our original route.
-But we now have waypoints 51-57 making up our second route, and MRA has filed in the gap between the two routes.
+But we now have waypoints 51-57 making up our second route, and MRA has filled in the gap between the two routes.

-So now we have one route which is 175.91 miles long and will take 4 hours 45 minutes to complete.
+So now we have one route which is 175.91 miles long and will take 4 hours and 45 minutes to complete.

 Using A Motorcycle Route Planner For Your Trip To Europe: Conclusion

 I hope you got something from this tutorial on the features of many motorcycle route planner apps.
 And how they work!